Portal (series): The Lab

+Moondust: Knuckles Tech Demos

+Moondust: Knuckles Tech Demos is a tech demo created for the Valve Index controllers which is set in the Portal universe.
+The game was released on Steam on June 21, 2018, however it is unlisted.

 Bridge Constructor Portal

 Valve licensed the use of Portal to Headup Games and Clockstone Software, the developers of Bridge Constructor, to develop Bridge Constructor Portal.
 The game follows the same type of gameplay as Bridge Constructor, where players are tasked to create a bridge from a limited set of parts to cross a river or chasm, using physics simulations to test if the bridge will hold up against traffic crossing it.
 Bridge Constructor Portal adds in elements from the Portal series, such as portals, as part of the construction challenge.
 The game is set within Aperture Laboratories, with the puzzles monitored by GLaDOS.
 The game released on December 20, 2017, for personal computers and mobile devices, and later in 2018 for PlayStation 4, Xbox One, and Nintendo Switch consoles.